-And sure, the shit was fun, and effective, and totally worth getting six phone calls a day right now from various student loan companies (let me spell it out for you, bruh: I. Am.
-B. R. O. K. E. When that status changes, I’ll holla at you)
+And sure, it was fun, and effective, and totally worth getting six phone calls a day right now from various student loan companies.

-But would I recommend it to anybody? (this is where we start getting into murky territory, as I am still a college professor, and probably shouldn’t make recommendations against the “company” I work for).
+But would I recommend it to anybody?
+This is where we start getting into murky territory, as I am still a college professor, and probably shouldn’t make recommendations against the interests of my employer.

-To answer that question, let me just throw out a little anecdote coupled with some statistics, which should effectively keep me from shooting myself in the foot/career…hopefully.
+To answer that question though, let me just throw out a little anecdote coupled with some statistics, which should effectively keep me from shooting myself in the foot/career…hopefully.